-The Mac mini ships in a smaller box than the regular iPod, which is only possible because Apple doesn’t include a keyboard or mouse.
-Instead, Apple says you can plug in your favorite USB keyboard and two-button mouse – or buy Apple’s offerings.
-Mac OS X includes support for remapping the Windows alt and option keys to option and cmd.
+The Mac mini shipped in a smaller box than the regular iPod, which was possible because Apple didn’t include a keyboard or mouse.
+Instead, Apple says you can plug in your favorite USB keyboard and mouse – or buy Apple’s offerings.
+Mac OS X 10.4 and later include support for remapping the Windows Alt and Option keys to Option and Cmd.

 The Mac mini is expandable.
 Memory can be expanded from 256 MB to 1 GB (but there’s only one memory slot, so if you upgrade, you have to remove what’s installed), and Apple doesn’t recommend that users upgrade RAM (although this will not void your warranty).
-The Intel-based mini supports up to 2 GB of RAM.
 There’s room inside for Bluetooth and AirPort Extreme (to be installed by Apple or an authorized dealer, not by the user).

 With USB 2.0 and FireWire, it’s easy to add all sorts of peripherals.